kmwang123/cme211-notes/lecture-5.md

 ```
 2n^22 + 64n -> O(n^2)
 ```
+Take highest order and ignore constants (asymptotic behavior)
 * Often some simplifying assumptions will need to be made about the nature of the input data in order to carry out analysis

 ## Linear algebra examples
+There is a cost from
+ 1. reading from memory
+ 2. addition to the sum
+ 3. n writes
+ Memory access is expensive.
+Flops are almost free nowadays.
 * Adding two vectors? `O(n)`
 ```py
 # c = a + b
 # assume all the same length